-Deployment of an intervention scheduling and optimization solution on-site is - by its very nature – a project of enterprise proportions: transversely, it will necessarily involve the IT director, certain support functions and, without question the senior management of your operational business teams.
+Deployment of an on-site is - by its very nature – a project of enterprise proportions: transversely, it will necessarily involve the IT director, certain support functions and, without question the senior management of your operational business teams.
 Whether you are embarking on such a programme for the first time, or whether you are replacing a solution or version of an existing work tool, this project will bring about a restructuring of internal and external processes that drives deep into the life of the business, and will transform working practices and give rise to a whole new daily task set: for technical staff working out in the field of course, but also for schedulers and planning personnel, branch or regional managers...

 This is why any project of this type cannot succeed without putting in place a strategy for change management that aims to involve users as far ahead as possible with regard to the operational sequence, and support them in facilitating the adoption of the new working toolset.
 Although many businesses have understood this, it is vital to concentrate fully on the 3 dimensions that are not always well understood or even perceived, and are sometimes brushed aside as being less important, but that will more or less determine the success of the project.